Benefits and facilities

-Creating a good standard of living and a strong sense of community on the plantations is critical to attracting and retaining employees.
+Creating a good standard of living and a strong sense of community on the plantations is critical to attracting and retaining employees, particularly given the remote location in which we operate.
 REA encourages employees to bring their families to live on the plantation as this improves morale and creates a more balanced community.
 REA is conscious that living in a remote location can be challenging and encourages all staff to leave the plantation on a regular basis by taking long weekends in addition to their annual leave allowance.

 REA’s policy is to provide all permanent employees who wish to live on the plantation with housing for themselves and their families, which is particularly important given the remote location of the group’s estates.

 Good quality housing and community facilities for employees are a priority.
 The group continues to build houses using “bataco” bricks, which are produced in-house by mixing boiler ash from the mills with cement.
 Use of this material has significantly reduced both the cost and environmental footprint of new houses in recent years.
 Each year, there is a programme for building new houses and renovating existing properties and infrastructure for families living on the group’s estates.
 Village emplacements are provided with medical clinics, crèches, mosques, churches, sports facilities and markets.